TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:example}
 :label: Ex:LinSystems:ReductionToRREF-1

-We further simplify the echelon matrix
+Let us further simplify the echelon matrix

 $$
 \begin{bmatrix} 3 & 2 &1 &6&-2\\   0 & 2 & -2 &-3 & 1\\  0 & 0 & 0 &3 & 2
    \end{bmatrix}
 $$

-to reduced echelon form:
+to reduced echelon form.

 step 1: use the pivot in the third row to create zeros above it;